 - Spinal cord injuries – The spinal cord conveys nerve signals throughout the body.
 Even a small injury can cause permanent harm.
 After a forceful T-bone accident, crash victims can face paralysis and other life-long disabilities.

 - Internal and soft tissue injuries – The violent force of a side-impact accident can increase the likelihood of injuries to soft tissues and joints.

 - Broken bones – In addition to soft tissue injuries, the force of a collision may cause bone fractures, which can require surgery and lengthy rehabilitation.

-- Scarring and bleeding – Jagged metal, shattered windows and other debris from a collision can cause cuts and lacerations.
+- Scarring and bleeding – Jagged metal, shattered windows, and other debris from a collision can cause cuts and lacerations.
 That could cause blood loss that requires immediate emergency surgery.

 After a T-bone car accident, seek medical care even if you don’t think you’re seriously hurt.
-The symptoms of some injuries including closed head injuries may take some time to appear.
+The symptoms of some injuries, including closed head injuries, may take some time to appear.
 If you’ve suffered a side-impact car accident injury, you should speak with a lawyer to understand your options for seeking compensation for medical bills and other expenses.

-Negligence in a Side-Impact Crash
+Negligence in a Corpus Christi Side-Impact Crash

 All drivers have an obligation to drive with reasonable caution to avoid endangering others.
 Texans must follow the law, avoid speeding and never take actions that put others at risk.
-But some drivers don’t exercise the caution that they should behind the wheel.
+But some drivers don’t exercise the caution that they should be behind the wheel.
 Irresponsible or careless drivers who cause side-impact crashes can be held legally and financially responsible for the harm they cause.